SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/additional-vm-configuration.md

 ---
 description: >-
- This article describes what additional configuration is necesary on the Azure Virtual Machine before SysKit Point can be installed.
+ This article describes what additional configuration is necesary on the Virtual Machine before SysKit Point can be installed.
 ---

-# Additional Azure Virtual Machine Configuration
+# Additional Virtual Machine Configuration

-After the Virtual Machine has been created by your **Azure team** some **additional configuration steps are needed before you install SysKit Point** to that machine.
+After the Virtual Machine has been created by your **Infrastructure team** some **additional configuration steps are needed before you install SysKit Point** to that machine.
 Connect to the virtual machine using an **RDP connection** and perform the following steps:

 * **Prepare a Service Account** - **windows account** to run the **SysKit Point windows service**
 * **Configure Windows Firewall** - need to allow access to the SysKit Point web application